adamsburge/geographica/README.md

 - The webapp looks good on all the major desktop web browsers and all the most popular tablet and mobile devices.
 I can confirm that the website looks good on all screensizes.

 ## Validator Testing
+- HTML:
+    - The HTML for the site has been checked for errors with the [W3 NU HTML Checker](https://validator.w3.org/nu/) and cleared with no errors reported
+- CSS:
+    - The CSS for the site has been checked for errors with the [W3C CSS Validator]() and passed with no errors found.
+- Javascript:
+    - The Javascript for the site has been checked for errors with the [JSHint Website](https://jshint.com) and no errors were found
+- Accessibility:

 ## Bugs